blake-ebner/TENEX_Assignment/README.md

 3. **Watch** the pipeline stages tick by (~10–20 seconds while Claude analyzes the logs)
 4. **View** the full analysis dashboard, and export it as Markdown if you need it in a ticket
 5. **Revisit** any past report from **My Analyses** — the analysis runs on the server, so it survives a closed tab
+6. **Analyze a second file**, then open **Trends** — repeat offenders and recurring ATT&CK techniques only become visible across two or more reports

 ---